How To Explain Your Reasons for Leaving a Job

 “How do you plan to prevent miscommunication about expectations in your next role?”

 Consider these as you complete your answer, and develop a few ideas for what your answer may look like for follow-up questions.
 Remember: Leaving a job for a new opportunity is very common.
 Your interviewer has likely left a job in their past, so they will be able to understand your position.
-Be clear on your reasons, plan your response and continue directing the conversation towards why you’re the best person for the job.
+Be clear on your reasons, plan your response and continue directing the conversation toward why you’re the best person for the job.